kgisl/pythonFDP/lab/insort.md

 It should locate the proper insertion point for _item_ in _list_ to maintain sorted order and place _item_ at that location.
 The parameter _hi_ is the current index of _item_ in _list_.

+Implement a solution that does not have any

+### OPTIONAL
-1. Avoid using list methods in your solution.
+- Implement a solution using list methods

 ## Example